 where the envelope of $e_{\omega}(t)$ gives $e_{\rm N}(t)$.
 This Newtonian eccentricity \( e_{\rm N}(t) \) is uniquely defined using the radial separations between the two black holes.
 We immediately identify that $e_{\omega}(t)$ is simply $\xi_{\ell m}^{\omega}(t;\boldsymbol{\lambda})$ with

 A similar definition can be obtained from the amplitude as well with $b^{A}_{\ell m} = 2/3$.
 In other words, the common eccentricity modulation function $\xi(t; \boldsymbol{\lambda})$ (with $b^{A}_{\ell m} = 2/3$) reduces to the eccentricity measure in the Newtonian limit.
+Analogous results for other modes can also be derived by following the approaches outlined here, starting from the Newtonian results presented in Refs.~\cite{Healy:2017zqj,Maggiore:2007ulw,Maggiore:2018sht}.
 Motivated by this, we now develop a framework to characterize eccentricity based on the calculated \( \xi(t; \boldsymbol{\lambda}) \) time series.
 We elaborate on our framework in the following sections.